Helen Wagner: As the World Turns

-After McLaughlin's death in 1986, the Nancy Hughes character became a widow.
+After the death of costar and onscreen husband Don McLaughlin in 1986, the Nancy Hughes character became a widow.
 She later met and married Dan McClosky (Dan Frazer) and was subsequently part of a storyline in which Dan was diagnosed with Alzheimer's disease.
 After it culminated in Dan's death, Wagner faced many years with little to no part in the story.
 She returned to the screen with a pivotal role in a 2004 storyline revolving around her grandson's marriage to naïve teenager Alison Stewart (played by Jessica Dunphy).
 In 2005, 2006, and 2007, Wagner averaged around three appearances a month on the serial.
 She was prominently featured in the show's 50th anniversary episode in April 2006.

-Her lack of screen time was attributed by some to the failing health of her real-life husband, Robert Willey.
-But press reports later stated that show producer Procter & Gamble had actually taken Wagner off contract and only used her on special occasions.
-Fans were vocal in their displeasure with Wagner's lack of story.
-When asked how long she would keep playing Nancy, Wagner replied "As long as I can and they want me."
-After a prolonged absence, Nancy returned to the screen on November 25, 2009 for the show's Thanksgiving episode and also on December 29, 2009.
-She appeared again on April 2 and April 5, 2010.
-Her final appearance on As the World Turns, taped in March, aired on June 1, 2010 — exactly a month after her death.
-Wagner's death was finally addressed in episodes broadcast on August 30 and 31, 2010.
-On August 30, Nancy's son Bob Hughes discovers that his mother has died quietly in her apartment.
-In the following episode, family and friends remember Nancy, with numerous flashbacks to scenes from vintage episodes.